DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-02-25-user-research-round-11-findings.md

 ### Insight 3

-Offline communications and communications outside of our service will still exist:
+Offline communications and communications outside of our service will still exist.

 #### Supporting detail and evidence